PremanJeyabalan/stdcpplib/README.md

 ## vector
 Added initial implementation of vector, still needs full allocator functionality, use of uniqu ptrs(self created), initializer list, exception safe, thread safety (maybe...).

+## Learning I've gained from implementations

+### Unique Pointer
+1. 2 Move constructors, 1 for same type, and another for implicit type conversions, like from derived class to base.
+2. Pointer to member variable typedefs